What is a Marble Run? A Comprehensive Guide

 Wood: Wooden marble runs offer a classic and timeless appeal.
 They are known for their durability, natural beauty, and often eco-friendly construction.

-Plastic: Plastic marble runs are a popular choice for their affordability, bright colors, and often interactive elements.
+Plastic: Plastic marble runs are popular for their affordability, bright colors, and often interactive elements.
 They can be easily assembled and disassembled, making them great for flexible play and storage.

 Cardboard: If you’re looking for a budget-friendly and customizable option, cardboard is a fantastic choice.
 It’s readily available, easy to cut and shape, and can be decorated to match any theme.